mikicz/ucl-photonics-oss-talks/oss.md

 ---

+# Good repository structure

+---
+# Dependency management with virtual environments (Python)
-# Python environments
+## Python environments

 - ... can be a mess

 ---
+# Dependency management with virtual environments (Python)

-# Python environments
+## Python environments

 <img src="https://imgs.xkcd.com/comics/python_environment_2x.png" alt="Python Environment" style="max-width: 50%; margin: 0 auto;">

 ---
+# Dependency management with virtual environments (Python)

-# Python environments
+## Python environments

 - ... can be a mess
 - *In general*, Python packages belong to an environment
 - *In general*, the default is the "global environment"

 ---
+# Dependency management with virtual environments (Python)

-# Problems with global environment
+## Problems with global environment

 - The system itself uses Python from global environment
 - Different things you install need different dependencies